batoul252/Hydrate/README.md

-I developed an app called Hydrate to help users easily track their daily water intake and stay motivated to reach their hydration goals.
-The app uses a simple and engaging design built with SwiftUI, focusing on user experience.
+Hydrate is an app designed to make daily water tracking simple and enjoyable, helping users stay on top of their hydration goals.

+With a sleek, user-friendly design built in SwiftUI, Hydrate offers intuitive features that make tracking and managing water intake easy:

+1-Getting Started: Begin by entering your body weight on the app’s setup page.
+Hydrate will calculate an ideal daily water intake based on your weight, creating a personalized hydration goal.

+2-Setting Reminders: Hydrate makes it easy to set custom reminders to drink water at specific times, helping you maintain consistent hydration throughout the day.

-The main screen displays the current water intake alongside a daily goal, and a dynamic circular progress bar visually represents the progress.
-To make the experience more fun, I added icons that change based on progress: for example, a sleeping icon if the goal hasn’t started, a tortoise for initial progress, a hare for faster progress, and clapping hands to celebrate when the goal is achieved.
+3-Tracking Progress: The main screen displays your current water intake alongside the daily goal.
+A dynamic circular progress bar updates in real time, so you can visually see your progress throughout the day.
+Fun Progress Icons: Motivational icons change as you progress.
+If you haven’t started, a sleeping icon will appear.
+As you begin logging intake, a tortoise represents initial progress, a hare shows faster progress, and clapping hands celebrate when you achieve your goal.

-Users can add or subtract from their intake using intuitive plus and minus buttons.
-The app also makes it easy to set personalized hydration goals, making it a convenient tool for anyone looking to maintain their daily water intake consistently.
+4-Adjusting Water Intake: Log your water intake using intuitive plus and minus buttons, allowing you to easily update your progress.

+Hydrate empowers you to stay consistent with your hydration habits, making water tracking both effortless and rewarding.
+Whether you're aiming to improve your health or simply ensure steady hydration, Hydrate is your reliable daily companion.